 There has been some criticism of the actual etymology of the word, because the Greek root "skolio" can mean "tortuous" or "crooked" (like "scoliosis"), which implies that people who identify as skoliosexual are somehow broken.
 For this reason, a few people on Tumblr say they prefer ceterosexual or allotroposexual as alternative labels.

 Others argue that people who identify as skoliosexual are fetishizing trans or genderqueer people, even referring to people with this attraction as "chasers."
 Or they say that separating trans attraction from cis attraction in itself is problematic and othering.

-In many ways, using labels is a personal choice, and not everyone subscribes to the process of labeling, Guichet says.
-In therapy, most of his clients tend to "talk about their attractions in their idealized way, as opposed to labeling," he says.
+In many ways, using labels is a personal choice, and not everyone subscribes to the process of labelling, Guichet says.
+In therapy, most of his clients tend to "talk about their attractions in their idealised way, as opposed to labelling," he says.
 For example, they may say, "I'm really attracted to genderqueer people or I'm turned on by cis men."
 But others may prefer to say, "I'm skoliosexual, so I'm attracted to genderqueer people."

 There can be value in having labels, because it allows people to talk about and name preferences that they've never articulated before.
 "It's really important to come to terms with your preferences, and then be able to ask for them," Guichet says.
 "How we go about asking for them is where the gentleness or finesse comes into play."